Print and PDF Options

 Fundamentals of Reporting

-Introduction to the techniques journalists use to gather information quickly, accurately and ethically, and to present reports and features in clear, engaging ways.
-Newsroom exercises provide experience in reporting, writing, editing and using digital tools, including photography and social media.
+Intro to techniques journalists use gathering information quickly, accurately and ethically, to present reports and features in clear, engaging ways.
+Newsroom exercises provide experience in reporting, writing, editing, using digital tools, including audio editing software, spreadsheets, digital cameras, social media and emerging web-based digital tools.

 Includes: Experiential Learning Activity